semgrep/semgrep-docs/docs/kb/semgrep-ci/collect-gitlab-logs.md

   - Semgrep in CI
 ---

-# Context
+# GitLab job's log exceeded limit

 When executing a GitLab job that collects `verbose` or `debug` level Semgrep logs, you may see the following error message:

 ```console
 Job's log exceeded limit of 4194304 bytes.